Helixo22/KloudSpace/README.md

 ## ⚠️ Disclaimer

 **Kloudspace is a project and not a fully supported application or company.** This means the platform may be unstable or taken down at any time.
 It serves as a demonstration and should not be relied upon for critical use cases.
+(the creator assumes no responsibility for file loss or instability)

 ---